sftcd/cs7ns1/README.md

 - The second practical assignment is [practical3](./assignments/practical3)
 	- Apologies if you care deeply about perfect assignment-naming nomenclature:-)
 - [Practical4](./assignments/practical4) involves reversing moar hashes
+	- There's some status on this on from 20181015 in the [InfernoBall intro](./assignments/practical5/inferno.pdf) slides.
+- (DRAFT!)
+[Practical5](./assignments/practical5) is the InfernoBall practical (DRAFT!)

 ## For students who aren't familiar with Linux...